codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Select](https://www.npmjs.com/package/react-select)

-  > React Select is a flexible and beautiful select input control for React Js with multiselect, autocomplete, async etc.
+  > React Select is a library that provides a set of components for building forms in React.
+It is a popular choice for developers because it offers a simple API and supports many different use cases.

 - [React Slick](https://www.npmjs.com/package/react-slick)